naumenko-sa/cre/README.md

   ```
       cd OMIM_DIR
-      ~/cre/omim.sh
+      ~/cre/cre.omim.sh
   ```

-    It creates two tables: omim.txt with omim description of diseases related to 3700 genes, and omim_inheritance.txt with inheritance modes for genes in OMIM.
+    Result - omim.txt with omim description of diseases related to ~ 4000 genes

-    * I recommend using improved inheritance table from [https://www.cs.toronto.edu/~buske/cheo/](https://www.cs.toronto.edu/~buske/cheo/).
-Download the second file with inheritance mappings.
+    We use improved OMIM inheritance table from [https://www.cs.toronto.edu/~buske/cheo/](https://www.cs.toronto.edu/~buske/cheo/).Download the second file with inheritance mappings.
 It references genes by gene name (symbol) rather than by Ensembl_id which is a requirement for CRE.
 Most gene names (symbols) could be mapped automatically with Ensembl biomart [genes.R](https://github.com/naumenko-sa/bioscripts/blob/master/genes.R), but some genes (not many) might need manual curation to assign the correct ENSEMBL_ID.

   5. (Optional) Install/update Orphanet.
 ```